nenavathsriganga-25/Chatbot/README.md

 # Gemini Chatbot
-**Gemini Chatbot** is a simple and customizable web-based chatbot built using **Python Flask** and **HTML/CSS**.It provides a clean user interface for chatting with a agent, storing message history, and resetting the conversation.
+**Gemini Chatbot** is a simple and customizable web-based chatbot built using **Python Flask** and **HTML/CSS**.
+It provides a clean user interface for chatting with a agent, storing message history, and resetting the conversation.

 ---